lanl/Nautilus/doc/sphinx/src/nuclei.rst

 The term *isomer* refers to a nuclide with a particular proton count, neutron count, and excited state.
 For example, the ground state of carbon-14 and the first metastable state of carbon-14 are the same element and the same isotope, but different isomers.
-Since these are the same three quantities used to indicate a specific nuclide, the term "isomer" is not as common as "isotope" or "element", so we sometimes simply use the term nuclide.
+Since these are the same three quantities used to indicate a specific nuclide, and the term "isomer" is not as common as "isotope" or "element", we sometimes simply use the term nuclide.

 In many codes, there is also the concept of an *elemental* (for example, "elemental carbon").
 This is a specific mixture of different nuclides of the same element.
 The exact mixtures used for